ibm-cloud-docs/cloud-object-storage/libraries/java.md

 ## Getting the SDK
 {: #java-install}

 The easiest way to use the {{site.data.keyword.cos_full_notm}} Java SDK is to use Maven to manage dependencies.
-If you aren't familiar with Maven, you get can get up and running by using the [Maven in 5-Minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) guide.
+If you aren't familiar with Maven, you can get up and running by using the [Maven in 5-Minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) guide.

 Maven uses a file that is called `pom.xml` to specify the libraries (and their versions) needed for a Java project.
 Here is an example `pom.xml` file for using the {{site.data.keyword.cos_full_notm}} Java SDK to connect to {{site.data.keyword.cos_short}}.